 HKSB’s Children Learning Center: Alumni Parent publishes an book

-James has been a student at Helen Keller, from the time of maybe three years old, when he started early intervention at Helen Keller.
+James’s mother: James has been a student at Helen Keller, from the time of maybe three years old, when he started early intervention at Helen Keller.
 And from there, he went on to preschool and the last year of preschool was done remotely due to the pandemic.
 So.
-During that time he would get his speech.
-He would get OT, PT, basically everything virtually.
+During that time he would get his speech, he would get OT, PT, basically everything virtually.